-ARRISCOPE is the world's first high-definition surgical microscope, with unrivaled depth of field and unsurpassed image quality for stereoscopic viewing.
-For the first time, the ARRISCOPE enables patients, students and staff to see precisely the same view as the surgeon.
+ARRISCOPE is the world's first high-definition, fully digital surgical microscope for stereoscopic viewing.
+For the first time, the ARRISCOPE enables surgical assistants, students and staff to see and record precisely the same view, with the same quality, as the surgeon.

-As a worldwide leader in motion picture technology, with more than 97 years of innovative product development experience, ARRI is uniquely qualified to play a leading role in digital image acquisition.
+As a global leader in motion picture technology, with nearly 100 years of innovative product development experience, ARRI is uniquely qualified to play a leading role in digital image acquisition.

 Used for many Oscar®-winning movies, the ARRI ALEXA digital camera system is the core engine of the ARRISCOPE, delivering high-contrast, sharp and brilliant high-definition images.
-With its unsurpassed depth of field, contrast ratio and colour reproduction, the quality of viewing for surgeons, assistants and staff increases tremendously.
-Thanks to the ability to select special colour representations, there is high potential to improve detail recognition.
+With its unsurpassed contrast ratio and color reproduction, the quality of viewing for surgeons, assistants and staff increases tremendously.
+Thanks to the ability to select special color representations, there is high potential to improve detail recognition.

-The HD binoculars with state-of-the-art Full HD OLED technology let the surgeon move up to 4 cm away from the eyepiece, so the microscopic and operative fields can both be viewed simultaneously.
+The HD binoculars with full HD OLED technology let the surgeon move up to 4 cm away from the eyepiece, so the microscopic and operative fields can both be viewed simultaneously.

 The high-quality 3D screening monitor also enables surgeons to operate in an upright position.
 This relieves neck and back strain, prevents fatigue, and thus allows surgeons to focus their full attention on the operation and the patient.

-The ARRISCOPE 6-axis stand moves easily and stabilises immediately after positioning, vibration-cushioned and with an optimised transient response.
-The state- of-the-art pneumatic-driven mechanism is perfectly balanced, thus enabling smooth, precise movements for enhanced surgeon comfort and patient care.
+The ARRISCOPE 6-axis stand is vibration-cushioned, moves easily, stabilizes immediately after positioning and features an optimized transient response.
+The state- of-the-art, pneumatic-driven mechanism is perfectly balanced, enabling smooth, precise movements for enhanced surgeon comfort and patient care.